jwt-rs/jwt-ui/README.md

 1. Download the latest [binary](https://github.com/jwt-rs/jwt-ui/releases) for your OS.
 1. For Linux/macOS:
    1. `cd` to the file you just downloaded and run `tar -C /usr/local/bin -xzf downloaded-file-name`.
 Use sudo if required.
-   2. Run with `jwt-ui`
+   2. Run with `jwtui`
 1. For Windows:
    1. Use 7-Zip or TarTool to unpack the tar file.
-   2. Run the executable file `jwt-ui.exe`
+   2. Run the executable file `jwtui.exe`
- -->

 ### Cargo

-If you have Cargo installed then you install jwt-ui from crates.io
+If you have Cargo installed then you install JWT UI from crates.io

 ```bash
 cargo install jwt-ui